The Risks of AI-Generated Content and How To Address Them

 How AI is improving

 Generative AI can offer a ton of value today, but its technological advancements aren't finished yet.
-There are many trends in AI technology that are worth paying attention to:
+Many trends in AI technology worth paying attention to are advancing:

 - Fine-tuned models.
 One of the problems with generative models today is the generic tone.
 You must put a lot of effort into your prompts to have the AI output content in the style you want.
 With fine-tuned prompts, you can make this happen.
 You fine-tune prompts by providing a secondary set of training data to an AI, letting it train on your data and style.

 - Private language models.
-One problem with many current language models is that you run them in the cloud.
-OpenAI, Anthropic, and Google all offer great products—but you must trust them with your data.
+A problem with many current language models is that you run them in the cloud.
+OpenAI, Anthropic, and Google all offer high-quality products, but you must trust them with your data.
 Doing this is challenging for companies in regulated industries.
-But new private language models allow you to run generative AI locally.
+But now, private language models allow you to run generative AI locally.
 New models from Meta and Stable Diffusion run locally and allow you to train your private data for fine-tuning.

 - New content formats.
 Generative AI has started to see widespread use in image and text generation.
-Other forms haven’t been as reliable for creating reliable outputs—but that’s starting to change.
+Other forms haven’t been as reliable for generating content, but that’s starting to change.
 Audio and video content generation is improving, so expect more AI-generated content in those formats.

-As you can see, there are many advancements coming to AI-generated content, so keep updated with the newest tools.
+As you can see, advancements are coming to AI-generated content, so keep updated with the newest tools.

 Are you a content creator looking for opportunities to put your skills to use?
 Browse for content creation jobs on Upwork to find your next customers.